 Wyoming does not offer a temporary permit.
 Individuals who do not qualify for practice privileges must obtain a Wyoming individual license and firm permit.

 Wyoming does not require any submission to verify an out-of-state CPA's credentials for purposes of practice privileges.
-The CPA is responsible for reading the Wyoming laws and rules, as well as the Wyoming Board of Accountancy's website information.
+The CPA is responsible for reading the Wyoming laws and rules, as well as the Wyoming Board of CPA's website information.
 A reciprocal certificate would only be required if an out-of-state CPA relocated to Wyoming.

 Practice privileges extend to any individual who offers or renders professional services, whether in person, by mail, telephone or electronic means, in Wyoming, and no notice or other submission shall be provided by the individual.
 An individual or firm using practice privileges and advertising professional services via a website shall disclose the state of his principal place of business, his license or certificate number, a physical and mailing address, and a phone number where he may be contacted by the general public or regulators.